markkvba/bip-framework/bip-framework-test-lib/README.md

 `BaseStepDefHandler`: Handler object that extends BaseStepDef to handle rest based API calls.
 Step definition class reference this class to share state between various step definitions using a Singleton pattern.

+#### gov.va.bip.framework.test.selenium:

+`BrowserDI`: It's a wrapper for selenium browser that gets injected to all Step definitions.
+It configures selenium webdriver, setting up all the capabilities and SSL configurations for HTML unit driver.

 #### gov.va.bip.framework.test.service:

 `RestConfigService`: Loads the configuration file that has all the properties related to reference services.